rundeck/anvils-demo/README.md

-The example shown here models a hypothetical application called "Anvils", a simple web-based service using several functional roles like web, app and database services.
+The example shown here models a hypothetical application called "Anvils", a simple web-based service built on several functional roles like web, app and database services.

 The purpose of this example is to show how dev and ops teams can